bling/dotemacs/README.md

 dotemacs
 ========

-this is a emacs configuration targeted as vim users.
+this is a emacs configuration targeted for vim users.

 install
 =======